vPeteWalker/midway/files/files.rst

         - nutanix/4u

-Deploy new Windows 10 VM
+#.
+Deploy new Windows 10 VM.

-[Optional] If you are not using a network with IPAM/DNS/domain/etc. configured, set static IP, and configure DNS to point to AutoAD
+#.
+Configure static IP, and configure DNS to point to AutoAD.

-Change the computer Name
+#.
+Change the computer Name.

-Join Domain
+#.
+Join Domain.

-Login to domain as test user
+#.
+Login to domain as test user.

+#.
+Test as appropriate.